Long-Term Strategic Plan

 May 2016 Update

 The planning ideas the steering committee helped develop during the Design Workshops in January and February were presented to the Port of Seattle Commission on May 17.

 The planning will continue to be guided by extensive stakeholder outreach.
 The outreach will include established groups such as the Fishermen’s Terminal Advisory Committee, but everyone’s input is welcome!

 To receive regular updates about the plan, you can sign-up here by entering your e-mail address and selecting the Fishermen's Terminal option.
 You can also select other port-related options.

-If you have any comments, questions, or concerns, please feel free to contact the project manager Joseph Gellings at (206) 787-3368 or firstname.lastname@example.org.
+If you have any comments, questions, or concerns about the Long-Term Strategic Plan please contact Joseph Gellings at (206) 787-3368 or email@example.com.